riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 Workflow finished!
 (OK)
 ```

-The workflow first builds HISAT2 indices for the ORF and rRNA FASTA files.
-It then, for each sample, cuts out sequencing library adapters, removes rRNA or other contaminating reads by alignment to the rRNA index files, aligns the remaining reads to the ORF index files, trims 5' mismatches from the resulting reads and removes reads with more than 2 mismatches, exports bedgraph files for plus and minus strands, makes length-sensitive alignments, and calculates summary statistics, and analyses and quality control plots for both RPF and mRNA datasets including estimated read counts, reads per base, and transcripts per million for each ORF in each sample.
-These transcripts per million are then collated across all samples and the number of reads (sequences) processed by specific stages is calculated.
+Again, the workflow run has a unique name, for my run above this was `modest_shaw`.
+Yours will differ.
+Take a note of the run name as we'll be using this again shortly.

 Each step in the workflow is implemented as a Nextflow process.

 Sample-independent processes are invoked once, for example `buildIndicesORF` and `buildIndicesrRNA`.
 Sample-specific processes, for example, `cutAdapters`, are invoked once per sample.
 Some invocations of processes are labelled with indices and sample names to make it clearer what that specific process is doing.
 For example, `collateTpms`, which aggregates data from all the samples, is labelled with all the sample identifiers.

-Again, the workflow run has a unique name, for my run above this was `modest_shaw`.
-Yours will differ.
-Take a note of the run name as we'll be using this again shortly.
+The workflow first builds HISAT2 indices for the ORF and rRNA FASTA files.
+It then, for each sample, cuts out sequencing library adapters, removes rRNA or other contaminating reads by alignment to the rRNA index files, aligns the remaining reads to the ORF index files, trims 5' mismatches and removes reads with more than 2 mismatches, exports bedgraph files for plus and minus strands, makes length-sensitive alignments, and calculates summary statistics, and analyses and quality control plots for both RPF and mRNA datasets including estimated read counts, reads per base, and transcripts per million for each ORF in each sample.
+These transcripts per million are then collated across all samples and the number of reads and alignments processed by specific steps is calculated.

 If we had not provided the `-ansi-log false` parameter then sample-specific steps would be combined within the display for a more succinct visualisation.
 For example we'd only see one `cutAdapters` step shown and this would show the status of running `cutadapt` on `WTnone` and then `WT3AT`, or vice versa.
 I prefer seeing each sample-specific step explicitly.